MemoriaNoctis/Computer-Science-1027/README.md

 <br>
 The **Grink** monster is given a linked list of movements that can contain any cardinal direction, and the list typically ends with "repeat", restarting the entire sequence.
 If at any point the next action takes the Grink off the dance floor, it will simply skip the action and proceed to the next one.
 <br>
 The **Orbin** monster always moves along the edge of the dance floor in a clockwise direction.
-If its origin is not on the perimeter, it will move in the specified direction until it reaches the wall, but then never moves away from the perimeter again.
+If its origin is not on the perimeter, it will move in the specified direction until it reaches the wall, but then never moves away from the perimeter again. **GRADE: 100%**
 <br>
 <br>
 Personally-coded files: